plungepool/freeware-dot-fyi/src/music.md

 # ![green_flame](../media/green_flame.gif) music ![green_flame](../media/green_flame.gif)

-freeware.fyi is an experiment in exploring alternatives to current paradigms of predatory music distribution. all music is streamable on youtube and free for download on slsk(add user: freeware_fyi).
+freeware.fyi is an experiment in exploring alternatives to current paradigms of predatory music distribution. all music is streamable on youtube and free for download on soulseek(add freeware_fyi to your user list).

-if you would like to purchase downloads and support the project monetarily, visit the itch.io page (coming soon) chosen here as an alternative to bandc\*mp for their [open revenue sharing model](https://itchio.tumblr.com/post/112709605589/introducing-open-revenue-sharing).
+if you would like to purchase downloads and support the project monetarily, visit the itch.io page (tbd) chosen here as an alternative to bandc\*mp for their [open revenue sharing model](https://itchio.tumblr.com/post/112709605589/introducing-open-revenue-sharing).

 ## links